dfsantamaria/SpringBootFastDeploy/README.md

 ## Main application
 The main application is available at **/spring/platform**.
 Remember to change the final name of your application before deploying, by changing the name **platform** with you application name alongside the project files.
 Remember also to change the name of the context set in the **context.xml** file in **/resources/webapp/META-INF/**.
+Change also in application.properties the entry **server.servlet.context-path**

 Remember to edit the entry "rememberme.key" in "application.properties with a static but random string.